People at the National Theatre

 As a text, People is certainly a triumph.
 What it truly represents or implies is endlessly debatable, but it unquestionably leads the audience to think on the state of England and society – whether or not our decaying nation should revel in the façade of its former glory or be left to graciously rot in private.
 The production and cast look and feel intrinsically old, and their somewhat naive portrayal of modern society (and particularly the porn industry) is ultimately a dated one.
 However, as is the way with Alan Bennett, the ends outweigh the means, and the powerful text overpowers any onstage antics.
 People is a funny, compelling and pensive missive on decay, which, as Lady Stacpoole proclaims, is in its own way “a form of progress”.

-People is on at the National Theatre’s Lyttleton Theatre until 15th May 2013.
-For further information or to book click here.
+People is at the National Theatre’s Lyttleton Theatre until 15th May 2013.
+For further information or to book visit the theatre’s website here.